jeffThompson/CollisionDetection/MarkdownFiles/object_oriented_collision.md

 	}

 Note that our code is a bit long with all the classes, so the actual Processing file is broken up into separate tabs.
 This would be a good idea for projects that require several collision functions.
 You could name the tab "CollisionFunctions" and keep all the code there.

+You can see another, more complex example of object-oriented collision in the [Introduction](index.php).
+It uses a class for circles, rectangles, and lines.